 MMO: Those numbers must help solidify your confidence, as it helps you to realize the advantages you hold over other pitchers who don’t have the high spin rate.

 Paul: It just gives me a little bit of confidence that I might not have had.
 Facing major league hitters, just because I get behind in the count doesn’t mean I can’t throw a fastball and I have to be scared of these guys.
 It has to be well executed if I’m behind in the count but I can throw a fastball, even if they know a fastball’s coming.
-And if I locate it I’m going to be fine.
+If I locate it I’m going to be fine.
 It gives me the ability not to be scared at any time when I’m pitching which is, you don’t want that bad feeling, you just want to go out there and throw quality strikes and that should be the only thing on your mind.